SOUTH CAROLINA CORPORATION DISSOLUTION

 If there are any business accounts that have been opened for the South Carolina Corporation then those accounts must be closed.

-If Corporate business accounts are left open there may be liability and obligations of the Dissolved South Carolina Corporation which could
+If any Corporate business accounts are left open there may be liability and obligations of the Dissolved South Carolina Corporation which could

 lead to legal problems.